Faculty, Staff, and Students

 To join the eduroam network at a participating institution, use your LMU or LLS credentials in the login and password fields.
-At the end of your username, add "@lmu.edu" or "@lls.edu", depending on which campus you regularly work at or attend.
+Add username as follow: email@example.com for Westchester or firstname.lastname@example.org for Loyola Law School.
 This way, the authentication server at another eduroam campus knows to go to LMU to verify your login credentials.

 If you'd like to test the eduroam login process before you go to a participating institution, use the above steps to join the eduroam network on either the Westchester or Law School campuses.
 If you can connect at your campus, it will work at other eduroam institutions.

 Telephone services are intended to support the overall objectives and operations of Loyola Law School.
 This policy defines the levels of service available to the Loyola Law School community.
 The conditions of this policy shall apply to all faculties, departments and organizations which serve the Loyola Law School.

 Telephones will be installed and maintained at Loyola Law School expense in academic and administrative departments.
 Telephones are provided and should be assigned only to regular employees of the Law School.

 A standard telephone installation consists of a basic telephone set and a private telephone line with the following features: Voice Mail, four digit internal dialing.